-As the cook in any family can attest, counter space is big help when it comes to staging and preparing food.
-On top of stains and wear and tear over time, outdoor kitchen countertops may need to be weather resistant too.
+As the cook in any family can attest, counter space is a big help when it comes to staging and preparing food.
+On top of stains and wear and tear over time, outdoor kitchen countertops may need to be weather resistant, too.

 For a functional amount of space, consider having at least 18 inches on each side of a sink, as well as 18-24 inches on either side of a grill.